CircuitVerse/Blog/content/posts/Jaydip_Dey_Phase_1_Report.md

 ### Community Bonding Period

 During the community bonding period for GSoC at CircuitVerse, we engaged in various activities to prepare for the project.
 We began by participating in meet-and-greet sessions with mentors, contributors, and admins, where we shared our excitement for GSoC, discussed our journeys, and introduced our projects.
-My mentors [Vaibhav Upreti](https://www.linkedin.com/in/vaibhav-upreti/), [Vedant Jain](https://www.linkedin.com/in/vedant-jain-781006145/), and [Tanmoy Sarkar](https://www.linkedin.com/in/tanmoysrt/), answered my questions about the CircuitVerse Practice Section project, and [Aboobacker MK](https://www.linkedin.com/in/aboobacker-m-k/) provided insights into the 12-week project process and discussed open defects in CircuitVerse.
+Mentors [Vaibhav Upreti](https://www.linkedin.com/in/vaibhav-upreti/), [Vedant Jain](https://www.linkedin.com/in/vedant-jain-781006145/), and [Tanmoy Sarkar](https://www.linkedin.com/in/tanmoysrt/), answered questions about the CircuitVerse Practice Section project, and [Aboobacker MK](https://www.linkedin.com/in/aboobacker-m-k/) provided insights into the 12-week project process and discussed open defects in CircuitVerse.

-Following this, we revisited key technologies by refreshing my knowledge of Ruby on Rails through The Odin Project documentation and Vue JS with a YouTube crash course.
-This preparation was essential for my upcoming work on the CircuitVerse codebase.
+Following this, we revisited key technologies by refreshing knowledge of Ruby on Rails through The Odin Project documentation and Vue JS with a YouTube crash course.
+This preparation was essential for upcoming work on the CircuitVerse codebase.

 We then focused on a detailed exploration of the CircuitVerse codebase, identifying areas for modification and making initial changes. we had in-depth discussions with [Ruturaj Mohite](https://www.linkedin.com/in/ruturaj-mohite/), about potential edge cases and the development of the question practice simulator versus the standard simulator, including how to track and save user progress.